You are here

 - Advocate for the student and parent

-The Colorado Department of Education Adapted Physical Education listserv supports APE’s: 1) by providing information and news regarding the profession; 2) by announcing professional development and training opportunities; and, 3) by posting school-based job openings.
+The Colorado Department of Education Adapted Physical Education listserv supports APEs: 1) by providing information and news regarding the profession; 2) by announcing professional development and training opportunities; and, 3) by posting school-based job openings.
 There are no advertisements from vendors or contract-based companies.
 This service is also chat-free.
 If you were previously a member of this listserv, you do not have to re-join.

 Adapted Physical Education Advisory Council